 Smyrna Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
 If you want a judge to decide your case at trial, that is called a “bench trial,” where the prosecution has the burden to prove each element of an offense beyond a reasonable doubt and a judge decides if the prosecution has met its burden.
 Sometimes a “bench trial” is a sound strategy, sometimes it is not.

-There are many times when a jury trial is the best possible option to avoid a DUI conviction on your Smyrna DUI case.
+Often, a jury trial is the best possible option to avoid a DUI conviction on your Smyrna DUI case.
 Because the Smyrna Municipal Court does not conduct jury trials, your case would need to be transferred to Cobb County State Court for trial.
 Cobb State Court currently has twelve state court judges.
 Your case will be assigned to one of the twelve judges once your case is filed with the Cobb Court Clerk’s Office.
 The current elected Cobb County Solicitor is Barry E. Morgan.
 Mr. Morgan unfortunately was arrested and charged with DUI in Cherokee County on March 11, 2021.
 He is retiring at the end of December but has been appointed to be a part time magistrate judge in Cobb Magistrate Court.
 Chief Assistant Solicitor Chris Lanning lost to Maki Metzger in the May primary.
 Makia Metzger won the election for Cobb County Solicitor General and will take office effective January 1, 2023.
 There are generally two prosecutors assigned to each of the 12 state court judges.
-Because each State Court judge handles their caseloads differently, again, it is important that Smyrna DUI lawyers know how each particular courtroom operate.
+Because each State Court judge handles their caseloads differently, again, it is important that Smyrna DUI lawyers know how each particular courtroom operates.
 Our Smyrna DUI lawyers try cases in Cobb County State Court on a regular basis.
 Because we frequently contest DUI cases in Cobb County State Court, we are familiar with the judges and prosecutors who will be handling your case.

 How our skilled Smyrna DUI lawyers build a successful DUI defense: